Home Doh Ref

 • Using the machine function for phase execution control.

-In Doh, object instances are created using either the New() function for synchronous patterns or the AsyncNew() function for patterns with asynchronous phase handlers.
-These functions orchestrate the transformation of a Pattern definition and an optional input idea object into a fully initialized Doh object instance, ready for use.
+In Doh, object instances are created using AsyncNew(), which is the standard and recommended approach.
+It enables async phases in the construction lifecycle for all objects and their children.
+The New() function is available for synchronous-only cases, but AsyncNew() is recommended wherever possible.
+These functions orchestrate the transformation of a Pattern definition and an optional input idea object into a Doh object instance, ready for use.
 The process involves resolving inheritance, melding properties, and executing lifecycle phases in a specific order.

 1. await AsyncNew(pattern, idea, phase) - Create a new object asynchronously, enabling async phase execution